 We have been dating for 2 years now, things are serious, but I am a still not willing to get married, he knows, and we are well.

 If you keep finding yourself in the same situation over and over again with men, maybe it’s time to seek help.
 Read reviews, do your research.
 I found a lot of help in the Law of Devotion because I found it is not about me being liked by everyone, but rather, help him get his guard down and, if there is chemistry, open way to make it happen.

 Love can’t be forced, but it can be fostered.
 Genuine caring for each other can’t be pretended, but you can create a space where, if he feels like this, he can show it to you without fear.

-I have to say, in the end of the day, everything that you find in this PDF are things that will become second nature to you, so you won’t be dependent of the book.
+I have to say, at the end of the day, everything that you find in this PDF is things that will become second nature to you, so you won’t be dependent on the book.

 Believe me, for the most part, relationships are seldom about the way you look, but about the way you connect.

 Law of Devotion is a perfect guide to improve the way you relate with guys and ultimately make them stay.

 Try it, get that PDF, if you don’t like it, you have a refund policy.